nilesr/United4/README.md

 ## Known bugs

- - Changing the bar color won't take full effect until all UserscriptActivity instances are destroyed (i.e. rotating the screen or restarting the app)
+ - ~~Changing the bar color won't take full effect until all UserscriptActivity instances are destroyed (i.e. rotating the screen or restarting the app)~~ Fixed in 4.1.5
+ - Please open an issue if you find a bug

 ## todo list
 - music